web-stuff-98/go-social-media/README.md

 This is my Golang & React social media personal project.
 I made tests for the React components.
 A few of them are broken, but most pass.
 This is my 2nd project using Golang, my 1st project was a chat app broken by non thread safe maps, dataraces and bad routing.

 I tried to make the website accessible after completing it.
 I also wrote unit tests for a lot of the react components, 3 of the tests fail, the other 50 pass.
+It's definitely not accessible.

 ## Features